 Are you looking to reach beyond campus?
 Do you want your Arizona Experience to have an impact far wider than the city limits?
 The UA Office of Global Initiatives collaborates with organizations, institutions, faculty and others to develop unique ways to broaden your reach and grow your roots.

-As the University of Arizona works toward providing engaged learning opportunities for all students, UA Study Abroad & Student Exchange has taken a leadership role in developing a diverse set of applied learning opportunities around the world.
+As the University of Arizona works toward providing engaged learning opportunities for all students, UA Study Abroad has taken a leadership role in developing a diverse set of applied learning opportunities around the world.
 These programs take many forms, most notably: Service Learning, Clinical Shadowing, Field Schools, Internships, Research and Faculty-led.
 Each of these offers students the opportunity to experience their field of study in a hands-on way while abroad.

 UA Study Abroad staff support program offerings through advising faculty and students, supporting administrative functions, and collaborating on marketing efforts.
 For more information or to begin developing a program, contact Harmony DeFazio.

 As part of our pledge to 100% Engagement and IIE Generation Study Abroad, every UA student will have the opportunity to participate in an experiential learning program through Study Abroad.
 Global and Intercultural Comprehension will be at the heart of the curriculum and assignments in the class.
 Students will develop an understanding of global issues and worldwide impact of individual and systemic actions while respecting diverse viewpoints – vital for their future careers.
 Students will be able to reflect on their own and other cultural biases and think critically about the world through interaction and collaboration with cultures and societies that are different than their own.

 Developing a program involves coordinating many moving pieces including curriculum, logistics, contracts, finances, recruitment and application.
 The time needed to put a new program in place will vary based on its complexity.